 Following his role in ITV's Homefires as Ian Lyons, at the end of 2015 Stephen joined the UK Tour of THE PERFECT MURDER by award-winning crime novelist Peter James, directed by Ian Talbot, starring Jessie Wallace and Shane Richie, and adapted for the stage by Shaun McKenna.

-Stephen is looking forward to pantomime at The Liverpool Empire this Christmas and is currently working on a number of exciting projects as actor, writer,
+He is currently working on a number of exciting projects as actor, writer,

 director and producer.